7 best Wireshark alternatives for Mac (packet capture & Wi-Fi analyzers)

 • Certain modes may be difficult to understand.

-• Requires time to build heatmaps before analyzing
+• Requires time to build heatmaps before analyzing.

-Pricing: Available on Setapp from $9.99/month.
+Pricing: Available on Setapp from $9.99/month + tax, along with over 250 other apps.

-Now that we’ve covered the more traditionally user-friendly tools let’s move into more advanced territory.
-Tcpdump is a command-line packet analyzer that lets you intercept packets of data coming in through your network and examine what’s going on.
-It’s even more granular and raw compared to Wireshark, with all the data presented in text form.
-Especially if you’re most comfortable working with a command-line interface, tcpdump might be your go-to tool.
+Now that we've covered the more traditionally user-friendly tools, let's move into more advanced territory.
+Tcpdump is a command-line packet analyzer that lets you intercept packets of data coming in through your network and examine what's going on.
+It's even more granular and raw compared to Wireshark, with all the data presented in text form.
+Especially if you're most comfortable working with a command-line interface, tcpdump might be your go-to tool.

 Pros: